BYD L3

 The BYD L3 (or BYD F5 and BYD New F3 in Latin America) is a compact car manufactured by BYD Co., Ltd., a Chinese automobile manufacturer based in Shenzhen, Guangdong Province.

+Like the G3, BYD L3 is similar to the Toyota Corolla E120.
+A torsion beam is used as the rear suspension, MacPherson struts are installed in front, and the brakes on all wheels are disc.